-The problem with adult classes in doing this is that they all have their own interests (e.g. football, technology, fashion etc...) and reasons for learning English (career, job hunting, business, travel etc...).
+The problem in doing this with adult classes is that they all have their own interests (e.g. football, technology, fashion etc...) and reasons for learning English (career, job hunting, business, travel etc...).
 If students aren't interested in the vocabulary they are learning, they'll just get bored and unmotivated.
 For a teacher choosing the right vocabulary to teach in class can be difficult.

 How to choose the right vocabulary

 There are certain topics which are useful or necessary for everybody to learn (e.g. food, expressing opinion, complaining etc...).
 But to find out what other vocabulary topics your students want to learn, you need to ask them.

 I find it useful to ask the students to create a list of 10 vocabulary topics they want to learn in class (give it them to do at home, it gives them time to think about it).
 Then in the following class, I compare the lists and in front of the class write the most popular topics on the black/whiteboard.
 By doing this, you'll now know what vocabulary will keep your students happy.